 The raw material from which it has been built, the share of high/low quality ingredients / components, its engineered design, its production process are typical determinants of product specificity, whose complexity might be reduced by consumers looking at its brand.

-On labels, the producer can emphasise the presence or the absence of a certain ingredient (e.g. GMO, saturated fat, etc.); a time dimension can lead to labels like "New" / "New formula" or, by constrast, "Original recipe" / "Made as your grandma".
+On labels, the producer can emphasise the presence or the absence of a certain ingredient (e.g. GMO, saturated fat, gluten-free, etc.); a time dimension can lead to labels like "New" / "New formula" or, by constrast, "Original recipe" / "Old style".

 More broadly, product differentiation can be: